 BitNinja Server Security has the features mentioned above and even more!
 If you haven't tried BitNinja yet, don't forget to register!
 We have a special offer this month!
 Install BitNinja in November and get a 50% discount!
 We offer you a one-week free trial, so you can experience the BitNinja effect.
 No credit card is needed!

 The above-mentioned actions are a must-have, but here are +3 additional tips:

-- Follow the 'principle of least privileges' when providing access to employees and enable Multi-Factor Authentication and avoid password repetition.
+Follow the 'principle of least privileges' when providing access to employees, enable Multi-Factor Authentication, and avoid password repetition.
 Use strong passwords, and change them regularly.

 An IT lockdown in Q4 is not permitted.
 But, if an enterprise does its homework well before letting employees off for the holiday season, hackers cannot do much harm.
 At an individual level, be it Black Friday or any ordinary day of the year, vigilance is key to staying safe online and keeping data secure.